-The Bookstore, for the convenience of students, faculty, and the University community, is located in the Campus Center.
-Required course materials, textbooks, general reading books, classroom and computer supplies, imprinted sportswear and memorabilia, and various other student needs are available for purchase.
-The Bookstore also provides a book ordering service for those items not in stock.
+The Bookstore, for the convenience of students, staff, faculty, and the University community, is located in the Campus Center.
+The Bookstore provides all required course materials; both printed and electronic access textbooks; general interest books, imprinted sportswear and gifts; supplies and electronic accessories along with items for your residence hall or apartment.
+Commencement regalia and other graduation needs for both students and faculty are avaliable at the Bookstore.

-A student book buy is held during finals of each semester to aid in the availability of used textbooks for the students.
+A student book buyback is held on campus during finals of each semester to aid in the availability of used textbooks for the students.
+We also offer an online buyback option through our Web site.
+Textbook requirements for all classes are posted and available on our Web site prior to the beginning of each semester.